timescale/docs/timescaledb/overview/release-notes/index.md

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is available in Postgres 12 and above.
-For this reason, TimescaleDB 2.3.1 will be the final version that supports PostgreSQL 11.
+For this reason, TimescaleDB 2.3.1 is the final version that supports PostgreSQL 11.
 TimescaleDB 2.4 will require PostgreSQL 12 or 13.

 <highlight type="tip">